jlingford/personal-website/content/blog/chimerax-cavity-surfaces.md

 ![cavity_in_chimerax_4](/images/cavity/cavity5.png)

 This looks like a more complete cavity surface.
-However, extending the radius beyond 15 Å results in showing a surface of the outside of the protein.
+However, extending the radius beyond 15 Å results in the surface extending outside of the cavity to the protein exterior.
 I will describe one way to get around this limitation below (see the third section).

 But for now, what if we use a different probe size with the `probeRadius` option to visualise the cavity?